-How can we come to grips with the changes under way in the core departments, drawing upon the Europeanisation framework that was outlined earlier?
+How can we come to grips with the changes under way in Whitehall, drawing upon the Europeanisation framework that was outlined earlier?
 A question worth posing at the outset is whether there was any "misfit" between the structure and patterns of UK government and that of the EC/EU.
 Offering an answer is rather more difficult.
 There were certainly numerous aspects of supranational governance that did not sit well with British traditions.

-- The emergent multi-levelled nature of the EU, with its characteristic sharing of power across tiers, contrasted with the UK's centralised system, where the EU's gain was seen as the UK government's loss. - The need for alliance building amongst EU governments in the Council contrasted with the majoritarian UK electoral system, where the winner was accustomed to taking all (unless holding only a slender majority in the House of Commons). - The supremacy of EC law and the possibilities of using qualified majority voting in the Council presented challenges to the UK parliament, with its entrenched notions of sovereignty. - The roman law of the EU differed from the English common law system. - The legal-regulatory pattern of the EU differed from the UK's tradition of self-regulation. - The diffuse network-based pattern of EU governance clashed with the more centralised UK cabinet system. - The emergent tradition in the EU of having recurrent episodes of institutional reform contrasted with the UK's lack of a domestic constitution and a more pragmatic approach to developing structures of governance according to need rather than grand principles.
+- The emergent multi-levelled nature of the EU, with its characteristic sharing of power across tiers, contrasted with the UK's territorially centralised system, where the EU's gain was seen as the UK government's loss. - The need for alliance building amongst EU governments in the Council contrasted with the majoritarian UK governing system, where the winner was accustomed to taking all (unless holding only a slender parliamentary majority). - The supremacy of EC law and the possibilities of using qualified majority voting in the Council presented challenges to the UK parliament, with its entrenched notions of sovereignty. - The "roman" or principle-based law of the EU differed from the English common law system. - The legal-regulatory pattern of the EU differed from the UK's tradition of self-regulation. - The diffuse network-based, functionally-differentiated pattern of EU governance clashed with the more co-ordinated UK cabinet system. - The emergent tradition in the EU of having recurrent episodes of institutional reform contrasted with the UK's lack of a domestic constitution and a more pragmatic, evolutionary approach to developing structures of governance according to need rather than grand principles.